browserengineering/book/book/styles.md

 aren\'t; it depends on the property.
 Let\'s implement two inherited
 properties: `font-weight` (which can be `normal` or `bold`) and `font-style` (which can be `normal` or `italic`^[Actually, it can also be `oblique`.
-No one knows that that is, though some browsers will use that value to display pseudo-italics, that is, roman text that\'s been algorithmically slanted.]).
+No one knows what that is, though some browsers will use that value to display pseudo-italics, that is, roman text that\'s been algorithmically slanted.]).
 To inherit a property, we simple need to check, after all the rules and inline styles have been applied,